|

 it with the mso request.
 Memorandum types 0 to 5 are

-Omitting type implies 1. addressee sets a string analogous
+type is omitted, 0 is implied. addressee sets a string

-to one used by AT&T cover sheet macros not implemented in
+analogous to one used by AT&T cover sheet macros that are

 [1mtype[24m Description